jamespharaoh/advent-of-code/2019/README.md

 I decided to have some fun now, and make some use of terminal support for unicode, and found characters for the ball "⚽", and blocks "📦".
 This produces some really nice output!
-I did create an interface to control the paddle correctly, but it turns out this is really difficult because it is so small.
+I did create an interface to control the paddle manually, but it turns out this is really difficult because the paddle is tiny.
 Obviously it would be quite difficult to break such a large number of blocks this way.

 Instead, it should be fairly easy to control the paddle automatically, by setting the joystick based on the relative positions of the paddle and the ball.
-This does indeed work, and with a nice delay of 0.1 seconds between updates we can see the game playing itself.
+This does indeed work, and with a nice delay of one tenth of a second between updates we can see the game playing itself.
 It's obviously going to take a long time at this speed, so I made it run a lot faster, and we get the right answer.

 ## Day 14: Space stoichiometry